ConnectedLib/connectedlib10/modules/youth-development/section-2-3.md

 - Capacity to multi-task
 - Partial attention

-In a study conducted by <a href="http://www.pz.harvard.edu/projects/the-good-play-project">The Good Play Project</a>, researchers examined how young people think about their online lives, make choices online, and respond to moral and ethical dilemmas they face in digital environments.
+In a study conducted by <a href="http://www.pz.harvard.edu/projects/the-good-play-project" target="_blank">The Good Play Project</a>, researchers examined how young people think about their online lives, make choices online, and respond to moral and ethical dilemmas they face in digital environments.
 During interviews with young people ages 10-25 as well as parents and teachers, the researchers posed hypothetical moral dilemmas that involved digital and networked technologies.

 The responses from young people interviewed uncovered three types of thinking when faced with online moral and ethical dilemmas: